Hong Kong China Ferry Terminal

 Hong Kong China Ferry Terminal is a ferry terminal, located at China Hong Kong City, 33 Canton Road, Tsim Sha Tsui, Kowloon, Hong Kong.
 It is one of three cross-border ferry terminals in Hong Kong.

 The pier has operated since 8 October 1988.
 It operates 06:00–22:00 Monday–Friday, and 06:00–02:00 Saturday, Sunday, and public holidays.
 It provides ferry services to Macau and mainland China.

-The ferry terminal, including ferry routes, was temporarily suspended from 30 January 2020 until further notice, due to the COVID-19 pandemic.
+The ferry terminal, including ferry routes, was temporarily suspended from 30 January 2020 to early 2023 due to the COVID-19 pandemic.

 Routes

 Several ferry companies operate routes that depart from the China Ferry Terminal, including: